AnushaChaluvadi/anusha-Documents/How to change password for cloud server in github.md

+## How to change the password for the clous server in github

 1. To begin, open the Windows operating system on your personal computer.

 2. Locate and click on the "Settings" icon, which should be visible on your desktop or within the Start menu.